ChenxinWang0210/Extended-Kalman-Filter/README.md

 5. ./ExtendedKF

 # Results
 Two datasets were given by Udacity.
-A visulization of the path that the moving object takes is shown below.
+A visulization of the path that the moving object takes for the two datasets is shown below.

 ![alt text][image1]